jeetsukumaran/fuzzysnake/README.rst

 `FuzzySnake` is a filesystem navigation utility that lets you quickly locate and act on files and directories using dynamic fuzzy matching.
-A "fuzzy" match is one in which all the characters of the expression are found in the string in the same order as they occur in the expression, but not necessarily consecutively.
+A "fuzzy" match is one in which all the characters of the search expression are found in the matched string in the same order as they occur in the search expression, but not necessarily consecutively.
 If you want more control over the matching, you can use full-fledged regular expressions instead of fuzzy-matching.
 Searches can also be restricted to specific types of files, such as C++/C files, Python files, Java files, and so on.

 The single-file pure-Python design constraint ensures extreme deployment ease and portability: simply copy the application (which can be found in the "`bin`"